EnKrypt/ISS-Flyby-Alert/README.md

 # ISS Flyby Alert

----

 [![License](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](https://raw.githubusercontent.com/EnKrypt/ISS-Flyby-Alert/master/LICENSE)

 A React Native Application to receive alerts for International Space Station flybys at your location.

-The time interval relative to the flyby, before which the alert is to be sent, is configurable.
+The time interval relative to the flyby, before which the alert is to be sent, is configurable within the application.

 ---